mock-server/mockserver/README.md

     Times.once();
     Times.exactly(int count);

-**Javascript**
+**JavaScript**

-In Javascript a AJAX request can be used to send mock expectation to MockServer, as follows:
+In JavaScript a AJAX request can be used to send mock expectation to MockServer, as follows:

     var xmlHttpRequest = new XMLHttpRequest();